-Have you thought about who the most important person in your company is?
+As a CEO, president or business owner, have you thought about who the most important person in your company is?

-You could give a quick answer and say that you are the most important person in your company.
+You could give a quick answer and say you are the most important person in your company.

-But I am not talking about leadership.
+But I am not talking about management or leadership.
 I am talking about how the customer perceives your company.
 The most important person in your company is the first person the customer comes in contact with.

 Every single person who works for you can be critical to your business and can help you make the sale or lose the sale.
 Observe your business as though you were a customer and make sure the person that has first contact is giving the right impression of your business.

 As the old saying goes: First impressions really do count.

 To your customer, first contact with your business either by phone or in person can either make or break a sale.

 Business expert and strategist, Howard Lewinter, guides – focuses – advises CEOs, presidents and business owners throughout the United States to MORE success – MORE profit – less stress.
 Business problems?
 Business issues?
 Get MORE from your business!
 Talk business with Howard: 888-738-1855.